General need for action

 Digital data is an essential resource for economic growth, competitiveness, innovation, job creation and societal progress in general.

-The EU needs to ensure that data flows across borders and sectors.
+The EU needs to ensure that data flows across borders and sectors and disciplines.
 This data should be accessible and reusable by most stakeholders in an optimal way.
 A coordinated European approach is essential for the development of the data economy, as part of the Digital Single Market strategy.

-- looks at the rules and regulations impeding the free flow of data and present options to remove unjustified or disproportionate data location restrictions, and
+- looked at the rules and regulations impeding the free flow of data and present options to remove unjustified or disproportionate data location restrictions, and

-- outlines legal issues regarding access to and transfer of data, data portability and liability of non-personal, machine-generated digital data.
+- outlined legal issues regarding access to and transfer of data, data portability and liability of non-personal, machine-generated digital data.

-The European Commission has launched a public consultation and dialogue with stakeholders on these topics to gather further evidence.
-This process will help identify future policy or legislative measures that will unleash Europe's data economy.
+The Commission also launched a public consultation and dialogue with stakeholders on these topics to gather further evidence.
+This process helped to identify future policy or legislative measures that will unleash Europe's data economy.
+The conclusions from this process can be found in the synopsis report of the consultation.

-- to prepare an initiative on accessibility and re-use of public and publicly funded (spring 2018)
+Following up the mid-term review, the Commission will prepare an initiative on accessibility and re-use of public and publicly funded data (foreseen for spring 2018).

 In addition, the Commission will continue its work on liability and other emerging data issues.